Uploading Comma-Separated Text Data into an Access Table.

 Creating a Table From Comma-Separated Text File.

-Note: If everything went well, then you will find the Table Names list in the Navigation Pane.
-If you could not find it, then right-click on the top bar of the Navigation Pane and select Search Bar.
-Type NamesList in the Search Bar to bring up the table in view.
-Click on it to open and view the data.
+Note: If everything has been completed successfully, the table name should appear in the Navigation Pane.
+If it is not visible, right-click the Navigation Pane and select Search Bar.
+Enter NamesList in the Search Bar to locate the table.
+Click the table name to open it and view its data.

 How This Works.

-When the program runs for the first time, it creates the NamesList Table, with a single field: Names.
-Subsequent runs of the program ignore the table creation action and simply append the data to the existing table from the text file.
+When the program runs for the first time, it creates the NamesList table with a single field, Names.
+On subsequent runs, the table creation procedure is skipped, and the data from the text file is appended directly to the existing table.

 The program reads the first text line (for example, three names separated by commas) into the string variable